temporalio/documentation/docs/server/multi-cluster.md

 Example:

-T = 0: task A is generated according to event ID: 4, version: 2
+T = 0: task A is generated according to Event Id: 4, version: 2

 ```
 | -------- | ------------- |